-Featured: Thermal FLIR Aerial Inspection.
+Featured: Aerial Solar Panel Inspection.

 Thermal imaging technology is what we use to inspect solar panels.
 With our FLIR (Forward Looking Infrared) thermal drone we can detect hot spots, manufacturing defects, cracks, faulty inter-connectors, defective bypass diodes and temporary shadowing.